ishandutta2007/BeyondBard/index.markdown

 4\.
 What websites are supported?

-Summary is supported for almost all websites (unless the wape has nothing userful to summarise).
-Additonally popular sites like Google, Bing, Youtube, Yahoo, Github we have custome prompts written for them.
+Summary is supported for almost all websites (unless the wape has nothing useful to summarise).
+Additionally popular sites like Google, Bing, Youtube, Yahoo, Github we have custom prompts written for them.

 5\.
 Do I need a Google Bard account?